Concerns and complaints

 This section explains who to contact with your concerns and complaints and how they can help you.

-Our Patient Advice and Liaison Service (PALS) and diversity team offer support, information and assistance to patients, relatives, carers and visitors.
+The Patient Advice and Liaison Service (PALS) offers support, information and assistance to patients, relatives and visitors.

-- You can ask us for information about the Trust’s services.
+- You can ask us for information about the hospital’s services.

 - We can advise you where to go to get health information.

 - We can help with problems that you have not been able to sort out with staff on a ward or in a clinic.